Fiscal Management

 Revised: 7/10

-The requirements stated in the master contract between employees in a certified, collective bargaining unit and the board regarding payroll deductions of such employees shall be followed.
+The requirements stated in the master contract between employees in a certified collective bargaining unit and the board regarding payroll deductions of such employees will be followed.

-Payroll deductions for employees not covered by negotiated agreements shall consist of federal income tax withholdings, Iowa income tax withholdings, social security, insurance premiums, and the Iowa Public Employees Retirement System (IPERS).
+Payroll deductions for employees not covered by negotiated agreements will consist of federal income tax withholdings, Iowa income tax withholdings, social security, insurance premiums, and the Iowa Public Employees Retirement System (IPERS).

 Employees may elect to have payments withheld for district-related and mutually agreed upon group insurance coverage and/or tax sheltered annuity programs.
 Requests for these deductions will be made in writing to the superintendent [or designee].
 Other payroll deductions, similar to United Way or the Linn-Mar School Foundation, will be permitted after recommendation by administration and approval of the board.
 These employees may elect to have payments withheld for insurance and/or annuity programs provided such programs have been approved by the Board of Directors.